mfkl/mfkl.github.io/_posts/2019-07-02-Crossplatform-local-network-browsing-and-media-playback.markdown

 ---
-layout: post
+# layout: post
 title:  "Crossplatform local network browsing and media playback"
 date:   2019-07-02 11:10:40 +0700
 categories: libvlc crossplatform xamarin forms
+classes: wide
 ---

-# Crossplatform local network browsing and media playback

 One of the great features of libvlc is that it can play all sorts of network streams.
 This is possible thanks to a huge number of supported network protocols.

 Classic network protocols such as FTP, HTTP, RTP and RTSP are well supported, but what about the usual media servers / network shares protocols?